Car mows down Times Square pedestrians for blocks, killing 1

 The White House said President Donald Trump was informed of the situation in Times Square and would continue to be briefed as it unfolded.

 The apartment building where Rojas lives was cordoned off by police Thursday.
-It wasn’t clear when he would get a lawyer or face formal charges in court.
+It was unclear when Rojas, who was in custody, would get a lawyer or face formal charges in court.

 The sidewalks in many parts of Times Square and surrounding blocks are lined with metal posts designed to prevent cars from getting onto the sidewalks and other public areas.